Stop Translating in Your Head & Learn to Think in English

 Plus, you get activities to increase your vocabulary, a podcast to increase your listening skills, the transcript (more vocabulary!), and of course the confidence and fluency that comes with regular practice.

 And for a limited time, you can save -40% off your first month of membership with the code FFCC40

 Now what about you?

 What other techniques or tools do you use to do English regularly?

 Share them in the comments because it can really help other members of the Speak English community.

-And if you get a practice partner with italki, come back and tell me how it’s helping you.
+And after you join the Faster Fluency Conversation Club, come back and tell me how it’s helping you.
 I love to hear about your success in English, because your stories are so inspiring for me and the entire community!

 More English lessons...